 Instagram, Twitter, and Pinterest will allow you to change your handle right away; however, Facebook requires 25 likes on the page and Google+ requires 10 followers to have a custom name.
 A good way to pick up ‘likes’ or followers is to ask your friends to ‘like’ or ‘follow’ the page, so you can secure the name on Facebook and Google+.

 A logo is a must have for a company.
+It’s one of the essential steps to how to start a blog or company.
 It’s not a necessity for a blog.
 However, I do recommend having a logo as it will represent your blog.
 It’ll become what people will associate your blog with when they see it.